 - Once installed, restart your PC.

-The other way you can try is to uninstall the Generic PnP Monitor and restart your computer.
-You can do so following the steps above until step 3, and then select Uninstall driver after right-clicking Generic PnP Monitor.
+Alternatively, you can uninstall the “Generic PnP Monitor” and restart your computer.
+To do so, follow the above steps until step 3, right-click the problem monitor and then select “Uninstall driver”.
 Uninstalling the driver and rebooting your computer will allow Windows to re-detect and install the driver for your monitor.